yingyulou/pprint/README.md

 ## Introduction

-Pretty print any common data, containers, container adapters, pairs and tuples.
+Pretty print any common data, containers, container adapters, pairs, tuples and initializer_lists.

 To use this module, simply include the ```pprint``` herader file: